andreidbr/test-automation-framework-skeleton/README.md

 Different applications and software require different solutions for automated testing.
 However, many of these frameworks require most of the same base components.

 As such, I've decided to create this **Test Automation Framework Skeleton** project.
+I've detailed exactly [how I created this project and how to use it on my blog](https://andreidobra.com/blog/full-stack-test-automation-framework-skeleton).
 For more automation tips, tricks, and videos, check out my personal website: https://andreidobra.com

 ---